 6. Final provisions

-Please revisit Barrage site periodically to stay aware of any changes to this Policy, which we may update from time to time.
+Please revisit the Barrage website periodically to stay aware of any changes to this Policy, which we may update from time to time.
 If we modify the Policy, we will make it available through the site, and indicate the date of the latest revision.
 In the event that the modifications materially alter your rights or obligations hereunder, we will make reasonable efforts to notify you of the change.
 If the website is under construction, some parts of it might be missing.
-In that event, please contact our GDPR officer on e-mail address stated in point 7.
+In that event, please contact our GDPR officer at the e-mail address stated in point 7.

 Barrage is the entity responsible for the processing of your Personal Information as described in this Policy.
-If you have any questions or comments about this Policy, your Personal Information, our use and disclosure practices, your consent choices, or if would like to exercise your rights, please contact us by email at [email protected] or write to us at:
+If you have any questions or comments about this Policy, your Personal Information, our use and disclosure practices, your consent choices, or if would like to exercise your rights, please contact us by email at legals [at] barrage.net or write to us at:

 Att: GDPR Officer